 Journal clubs take several formats.
 One intent of this journal club is to teach skills of critical appraisal.
 We have a “rapid” fire journal club in our outpatient clinic that reviews a select group of recent journals and how they will impact on our practice of medicine.

 A one day retreat is held for interns preparing to be senior residents each Spring.
 Leadership, supervision and teaching skills are addressed, including skills in evaluation, feedback, and bedside teaching.
+Residents are invited to attend monthly Clinician Educator Lectures delivered by Fellowship Program Directors.

 Approaching end of life discussions